GdKent/TSG/README.md

-# A Stochastic Gradient Method for Trilavel Optimization
+# A Stochastic Gradient Method for Trilevel Optimization

 This is the numerical implementation accompanying the paper "A Stochastic Gradient Method for Trilavel Optimization".